givemepower8/Phaser3Practices/docs/COC.md

 For TH8 war strategies, one more golem should be always in the army.

-Strength: High HP to distract defensing system so to protect wizards, valkyries, or others.
+Strength: High HP to distract defensing structures so to protect wizards, valkyries, or others.

 Weakness: Very low DpS and very slow speed.